Football Shorts planning model

 How does YouTube calculate RPM for Shorts?

 YouTube says Shorts RPM is calculated per 1,000 engaged views.
-Shorts ad revenue comes from ads between videos in the Shorts Feed, then gets allocated through the Creator Pool before the creator revenue share is applied.
+Eligible engaged views are used separately when YouTube allocates the Creator Pool before applying the creator revenue share.